 There’s nothing worse than finding a great gift for your loved one only to realize it is way out of your price range.
 Make sure to set up a budget that you’re comfortable with before you begin looking for gifts.

-A great tip to getting a gift that goes above and beyond while still staying within your price range is through organizing a group gift.
+A great gifting 101 tip for getting a gift that goes above and beyond while still staying within your price range is through organizing a group gift.
 Splitting up the cost with a group of friends, family, or coworkers lessens the financial burden on everyone.
 By doing this, you’ll be able to expand your gift options and get your person something they’ll really love.
 A key to organizing a group gift is to check in with participants and let them know that there’s no pressure to contribute a certain amount of money.
 Remind them that the amount contributed can’t be seen by the organizer or other participants and that their kind words and celebratory wishes are what’s really important.

 Another simple thing you can do to upgrade your group gift is to encourage participants to include photos of themselves with the recipient in the group card!
 When the recipient sees the group gift and card, they’ll be reminded of all of the great memories they’ve shared with their loved ones and will make their gift more personalized.

 Do: consider practical gifts